skywalk1411/stonkchart/README.md

   * /
   * /min or /m
   * /lite or /l
+  * /old or /o (for old vintage chart powered by yahoo api).
   * /v1, /v7, v8, v10 (any valid yahoo finance api request).

 * Routes explanation